LearnersGuild/guide/Learning_Guide/Kickoff.md

 And finally, submit a link to your pull request to [prrr](http://prrr.apps.learnersguild.org).
 A coach will review it and give you feedback on the quality of your specs and rubrics.

+**On average, it should take your team about an hour to push your project outline for review, and no more than two hours.
+If it's taking more than that, you're probably getting too mired in product design and should get some support to make some decisions and move on**

 #### Work Plan

 While the spec is being reviewed, it's time to checkin with your team and plan how you'll work together.